Getting Started

 - Run

-sudo ./install.shto install dependencies.
+sudo ./run.shto install dependencies.

 3. Create Your First Case#